 Google Maps Listings and Local Packs

 By now, almost any roofing contractor can tell you that ranking #1 on Google means big business for your company.
-The top ranks of search engine results pages (SERPs) continues to shift with each passing year.
+The top ranks of search engine results pages (SERPs) continue to shift with each passing year.
 The ultimate win for roofing SEO these days is scoring a spot in local packs, a feature of Google Maps listings.

-- Expertise of the content creators
+- The expertise of the content creators

 - Authoritativeness of the content creators, the content itself, and the website